 - Learn to say NO when your child begs and whines to add another activity to his already crowded schedule.

 - Examine the request together.
 Just like saying “no” to commitment excess, good decision-making is a learned skill.
-Before your child signs up yet again, help her to figure out how many meetings or practices there will be per month, if there will be dues, competitions, fundraising…
+Before your child signs up yet again, help her to figure out how many meetings or practices there will be per month, and if there will be dues, competitions, or fundraising.

 - Consider your family size and ages of your other children.
 Is dragging your baby or toddler along doable without adding to your own stress and anxiety?